boivie/lovebeat/docs/advanced.rst

 ``good`` will be **true** only if there are no services in **ERROR** state.

-By specifying a ``?view=name`` query parameters, only services that are members of the provided view will be used.

 You can let e.g. nagios_ monitor it.
 There is a provided nagios plugin in the contrib/ directory.

 Lovebeat Monitoring
 ~~~~~~~~~~~~~~~~~~~